Phylum: Magnoliophyta - Class: Equisetopsida - Order: Gentianales - Family: Gentianaceae

 Common Centaury is also common throughout the Mediterranean region where it grows on calcareous dry, sandy substrates.
 In many parts of the most southerly parts of Europe it seems to flower almost all year round, but the peak flowering time is from May to August.

-The specimens shown above were photographed at Kenfig National Nature Reserve on the South Wales coast, but we have also photographed it in France, Slovenia, Italy, and the Algarve region of Portugal in May and June.
+The specimens shown above were photographed at Kenfig National Nature Reserve on the South Wales coast, and in Pembrokeshire, West Wales.
+We have also seen Common Centaury in France, Slovenia, Italy, and the Algarve region of Portugal during May and June.